paulomarquesti/snakegame/README.md

-# sssssnakegame
+# snakegame
-experimental snake game
+Classic snake game developed with HTML, CSS and JavaScript